jetbrains-academy/Python-Libraries-NumPy/NumPy/Transposing Sorting Concatenating/Partial Sort/task.md

 ```
 ### Task
 You have an array `arr` with 20 random numbers and a target value `target`.
 You need to find `k = 3` data points
 in the array `arr` that are the closest to `target` by value.
-The array `differences` contains the distances
+The array `distances` contains the distances
 between `target` and each element of `arr`.
 1. Get the indices of `distances` partitioned by the k-th element.
 2. Rearrange `arr` using those indices and